askonomm/scaffold/README.md

 ## Usage

 1. Clone the repository
-2. Install dependencies: `npm install`
+2. Install dependencies: `yarn`
-3. Start the development server to work on the project: `npm start`
+3. Start the development server to work on the project: `yarn start`
-4. Build the project for deployment: `npm run build`
+4. Build the project for deployment: `yarn build`